IraGR/th-docs-1/deployment/sklearn.md

 )
 ```

+<a id="how-to-deploy-ci-cd-automation-helpers"></a>
-## <a id="ci-cd-automation-helpers"></a> CI/CD Automations Helpers
+## CI/CD Automations Helpers

-Here are a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.
+Below you may find a couple of useful functions that can assist in automating your model deployment in your CI/CD systems.

 ### `.successful()`